Hyundai Pavilion at the Winter Olympic Games

 The pavilion was designed by architect Asif Khan and developed by iart and the Institute of Thermal and Fluid Engineering (FHNW) in Switzerland.
 It took six months to complete and was ready for the opening of the Winter Olympic Games in Pyeongchang.

-Compact and powerful 8-port, multi-protocol Ethernet to DMX converter.
+Compact and powerful 10-universe, multi-protocol Ethernet to DMX/RDM converter

 We can help!

 ENTTEC Storm Ethernet to DMX gateways can be used in practically any situation that requires sACN or Art-Net to DMX conversion from an Ethernet connection.